By: Sawyerr, Ade, (2007-10-09) More from this columnist Open letter to Brother Sekou Nkrumah – from Comrade Ade Sawyerr

 I hope that you take this public appeal to you in the spirit in which it is being written and that we may be able to arrive at a credible explanation of your decision, not that you owe me or anyone an explanation of your private political ambitions.
 I am also writing because I hope that I am able to appeal to you to come back home to the CPP since that would be the right thing to do for the sake of Ghana and Africa.

-What was also interesting for me was that particular journalist was part of a discussion we had in the Coffee Bar sometime last year, a discussion that was moderated by two other guys who were involved in some peace keeping mission.
-If you will recall, my late friend, the French Teacher drove us to continue the discussion at an open air popular restaurant in Kanda, Tradervics.
-I have been wondering whether that discussion in the Coffee Bar was a step into the lions den of Ghanaian politics or whether it represented a rude awakening into the realpolitiks of Ghana.
+What was also interesting for me was that particular journalist was part of a discussion we had in the Coffee Bar sometime last year, a discussion that was moderated by two other guys who were involved in some peacekeeping mission.
+If you will recall, my late friend, the French Teacher drove us to continue the discussion at an open-air popular restaurant in Kanda, Tradervics.
+I have been wondering whether that discussion in the Coffee Bar was a step into the lion’s den of Ghanaian politics or whether it represented a rude awakening into the realpolitik of Ghana.
 Is everything that fluid in politics in Ghana?
 Do people shift from one tradition to another based on their real convictions?
 Or is the step up or down into a tradition based only on how attractive the party they represent are as we enter an election period?.

 My understanding of politics is that attraction to a particular party is based on the convictions around what that party stands for and how it would use the philosophies and policies to transform the lives of the people.
 This is especially crucial and important in a developing country such as ours.